coryan/coryan.github.io/_posts/2015-09-14-computing-the-inside-and-per-symbol-statistics.md

 {% endhighlight %}

 ![Two overlapping histograms.
 The X axis is labeled 'Total Event Count' and varies from 0 to 6.
 The Y axis is labeled 'Number of Symbols' and varies from 0 to 2,000.
-The histogram labeled 'Reference' has a much higher peak than the histogram labeled 'Actual'.](/public/nsamples.log10.svg "Compare actual distribution against best 'Geometric' fit."){: style="width: 95%" }
+The histogram labeled 'Reference' has a much higher peak than the histogram labeled 'Actual'.](/public/nsamples.log10.svg "Compare actual distribution against best 'Geometric' fit.")

 Clearly not the same distribution, but using math to verify this makes me feel better.